Impact of the COVID-19 pandemic on education: Unequal access to technology

 Lack of access to technology or fast, reliable internet access can prevent students in rural areas and from disadvantaged families.
 Lack of access to technology or good internet connectivity is an obstacle to continued learning, especially for students from disadvantaged families.
 Teachers have reported that students are more likely to complete assignments if they have access to internet at home.
 In response to school closures caused by COVID-19, UNESCO recommends the use of distance learning programmes and open educational applications and platforms that schools and teachers can use to reach learners remotely and limit the disruption of education.
-However, in regions where online learning is not feasible, due to a lack of access to distance learning tools such as smart phones and internet connectivity, some parents have resorted to child labor or early marriage as a means to cope with the financial stress placed on them by the pandemic.
+However, in regions where online learning is not feasible, due to a lack of access to distance learning tools such as smart phones and internet connectivity, some parents have resorted to child labour or early marriage as a means to cope with the financial stress placed on them by the pandemic.

 To aid in slowing the transmission of COVID-19, hundreds of libraries have temporarily closed.
 In the United States, numerous major cities announced public library closures, including Los Angeles, San Francisco, Seattle, and New York City, affecting 221 libraries.
 For students without internet at home, this increases the difficulty of keeping up with distance learning.

 Yale economist Fabrizio Zilibotti co-authored a January 2022 study with professors from the University of Pennsylvania, Northwestern University and the University of Amsterdam, showing that unequal access to technology during "the pandemic is widening educational inequality and that the learning gaps created by the crisis will persist."